2025 Malagasy protests: 29 September

 Student associations called for a general mobilization, and demanded the release of protesters arrested on 27 September on top of their initial denouncement of the water and electricity cuts.
 As the group of students marched from the University of Antananarivo campus towards the Ambohijatovo neighborhood, they were blocked by security forces who attempted to disperse and push back the protesters with tear gas.
 Protesters also began demanding the resignation of Rajoelina.

-As protests continued, Rajoelina announced that he would dissolve the government (under Prime Minister Christian Ntsay), and provided a three-day period for choosing a new Prime Minister.
+As protests continued, Rajoelina announced that he would dissolve the government (under Prime Minister Christian Ntsay), and provided a three-day period for choosing a new prime minister.
 MP Antoine Rajerison was arrested by security forces.
-The curfew in Antananarivo was adjusted to 8 p.m. to 4 a.m.
+The curfew in Antananarivo was adjusted to be from 8 p.m. to 4 a.m.

-According to the United Nations Commission on Human Rights chairman Volker Türk, 22 people had been killed and 100 injured throughout the course of the protests, including both those killed by security forces and those killed in the looting and general violence by looters and gangs.
+According to the Office of the United Nations High Commissioner for Human Rights, 22 people had been killed and 100 injured throughout the course of the protests, including both those killed by security forces and those killed in the looting and general violence by looters and gangs.
 The Malagasy Ministry of Foreign Affairs rejected this figure.